The Atlantic Rainforest

 Breakfasts and dinners will be at the lodge, whilst some lunches will be picnics.
 Soft and alcoholic drinks are available for purchase at the lodge.

-By minibus, switching to 4WD vehicle when occasion demands.
+GroundTransport By minibus on the longer excursions and a 4WD vehicle when occasion demands.

 View a gallery of images for this tour below, click on an image to view as full size with caption